 - 1. Make sure your program compiles on the Linux systems at least, and check it again after you make changes, even small ones. - Densities are usually defined for all real arguments.
 If a distribution has limited support then the density is zero outside the support. - It is a good idea to compile your C programs with as many warnings enabled as possible.
-With the gcc compiler on the Linux systems, using the flags -Wall -pedantic does this. - Programs in any language other than machine language are intended to be read by humans.
-You should try to make your programs as readable as possible.
+With the gcc compiler on the Linux systems, using the flags -Wall -pedantic does this.

-- Proper indentation of looping and conditional structures makes programs more readable.
+- Programs in any language other than machine language are intended to be read by humans.
+You should try to make your programs as readable as possible. - Proper indentation of looping and conditional structures makes programs more readable.
 There are even some languages, such as Python, where indentation is part of the language syntax!
 For C, the emacs editor can help you indent your code-hitting the TAB key will make emacs indent to the place it thinks appropriate.
 If the code is not being placed where you think it should go then you probably have a syntax error, such as a missing or extra parenthesis or a missing semicolon.
-You can also use the program indent to indent your C source code according to a reasonable style. - I have a strong prference for indenting by 4 spaces at each level. - Spaces around operators and after commas also help make your code more readable. - Avoid having tab characters in your code your editor should be able to replace those with spaces. - Review the coding standards document1 and try to follow them. - The indent program can help; a reasonable result is obtained with indent -kr -nce -nut foo.c -o foo-indent.c - If there are range restrictions on your parameters then you should check for those and do something to signal violations in some way.
-Do not just return whatever value the formula happens to compute it will be invalid. - When asked to show examples you should show the terminal interaction in a displayed paragraph in an appropriate font; do not describe what happens in words and do not show screen shots. - Be sure to put your code in an appendix as requested. - I used to following code to test your programs:
+You can also use the program indent to indent your C source code according to a reasonable style. - I have a strong prference for indenting by 4 spaces at each level. - Spaces around operators and after commas also help make your code more readable. - Avoid having tab characters in your code your editor should be able to replace those with spaces. - Review the coding standards document3 and try to follow them. - The indent program can help; a reasonable result is obtained with indent -kr -nce -nut foo.c -o foo-indent.c - You should use variables of type double (double precision) for floating point calculations, not the single precision type float. - If there are range restrictions on your parameters then you should check for those and do something to signal violations in some way.
+Do not just return whatever value the formula happens to compute it will be invalid. - The problem asked you to write a separate function to compute the Pareto density, not compute it in the main program.
+It is important to follow instructions like this if your code is to work properly with other code. - When asked to show examples you should show the terminal interaction in a displayed paragraph in an appropriate font; do not describe what happens in words and do not show screen shots. - Be sure to put your code in an appendix as requested. - I used to following code to test your programs: